Magnum (MGM) Achieves Market Capitalization of $742.00

-Magnum (CURRENCY:MGM) traded 1.2% higher against the dollar during the 1 day period ending at 14:00 PM ET on December 30th.
-One Magnum coin can currently be bought for about $0.0002 or 0.00000002 BTC on major cryptocurrency exchanges.
-In the last week, Magnum has traded 19.4% lower against the dollar.
-Magnum has a market capitalization of $742.00 and $210.00 worth of Magnum was traded on exchanges in the last day.
+Magnum (CURRENCY:MGM) traded up 1.2% against the dollar during the 24 hour period ending at 13:00 PM Eastern on January 5th.
+In the last week, Magnum has traded down 19.4% against the dollar.
+One Magnum coin can currently be purchased for $0.0002 or 0.00000002 BTC on popular cryptocurrency exchanges.
+Magnum has a market cap of $742.00 and approximately $210.00 worth of Magnum was traded on exchanges in the last day.

 - InnovativeBioresearchClassic (INNBCL) traded up 20.6% against the dollar and now trades at $0.0000 or 0.00000000 BTC.